khansamad47/nvim/README.md

 * Jump to tags `<C-]>` go back `<C-o>` or `<C-t>`
 * `:help` to launch docs or `:help <topic>`
 * `:terminal`

+## LAZY.NVIM
+* `:Lazy` to bring up the console
+* To install plugins create a file in `lua/plugins/plugin-name.lua` and return a lua table

 ## Lua Language
 * None/NULL value is `nil`